martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 Without identity assertions, the mitigations in this document prevent the session splicing attack described in {{fp}}.
-Defense against session concatenation ({{concat}}) additionally requires protocol peers are not able to claim the certificate fingerprints of other entities.
+Defense against session concatenation ({{concat}}) additionally requires that protocol peers are not able to claim the certificate fingerprints of other entities.

 # IANA Considerations